 12 – Choose your customers (or niche) for your courier service

 13 – Start thinking about your courier rates or pricing structure.
 Make sure that these courier rates flow from your research.

 14 – Money – Determine how much money do you want to make.
 We don’t like talking about money, but it’s important!

 15 – Write a full courier business plan – Make sure you have these sections – financials, operations, marketing, sales, human resources)

 Legal and Administrative

 16 – Choose a new business name and check to see if the business name is not already taken in the registry of your jurisdiction or the secretary of state.

-17 – Get a tax identification number for your business.
+17 – Get a tax identification number for your business entity.

-19 – Get vehicle insurance (important for the operation of your business!)
+19 – Get vehicle insurance for your fleet (important for the operation of your business!)

 20 – Choose your type of business (sole proprietorship, partnership, etc.).
 Try protecting your assets by forming a limited liability company.

 21 – Choose a company name